DiogoRibeiro7/nosql-databases-labs/syllabus.md

 ## Assessment

-### Grade Distribution
-- Lab Exercises: 30%
-- Individual Assignments: 20%
-- Group Project: 25%
-- Midterm Exam: 10%
-- Final Exam: 15%

 ### Lab Exercises

 Each lab includes hands-on exercises that must be completed individually.
 Students will work with real datasets including:

 - Sakila film database
 - AirBnB listings
 - Sample training data
 - Social media data

 ### Group Project

-Students will work in groups of 3-4 to design and implement a complete NoSQL database solution for a real-world scenario.
+Students will work in groups of 2-3 to design and implement a complete NoSQL database solution for a real-world scenario.
 Projects include:

 - Schema design
 - Data import and transformation
 - Query implementation